CuBoulder/express_documentation/docs/communication/status/readme.md

 We are postponing the [date] release until [date].

-We are postponing the [date] release or additonal testing until [date].
+We are postponing the [date] release for additonal testing until [date].

 # Completed Maintenance